mgoldcoin/mgold/en/waves-keeper-api/waves-keeper-api.md

 [Download](https://drive.google.com/drive/folders/1m4dD4C8pEJ4y6-hpauF9TGSIsevY-3me?usp=sharing)

 [Demo page](https://chrome-ext.wvservices.com/)

+Note that the Waves Keeper also can support [Waves Client API](https://docs.wavesplatform.com/en/development-and-api/client-api/overview.html): [Web Auth API](https://docs.wavesplatform.com/en/development-and-api/client-api/auth-api.html), [Payment API](https://docs.wavesplatform.com/en/development-and-api/client-api/payments-api.html).
+If a user has both of Waves Client and Waves Keeper, the Keeper would have higher priority.

 Firstly, for working with API, you need to add a public object Waves on your site.
 In this object the following functions are available.

 ## Authentication